glouw/blog/_posts/2019-04-11-Age-of-Kings-Reverse-Engineering-Part-1.md

 Using a y-index to index the `outline_table_offset` array will yield an address for indexing the `data` array of `Image`.
-This data array will contain an array of color palette indices and command values dictating the blitting action of the color palette values and is finally terminated with `0xFF`.
+This data array will contain an array of color palette indices and command values dictating the blitting action of the color palette values.
+The array is finally terminated with `0xFF`.

 `https://github.com/glouw/aoklite/blob/master/src/Scanline.c`